flowhealth/fe-test-task/readme.md

 Upon completing the assignment, you are supposed to deliver a fork of this repository.
 Cloning the fork, invoking `npm-start`, and running http://localhost:3000 in a browser should open a working SPA application that meets the requirements below.

-You can and you should use various frameworks, libraries, and other development simplification and time-reduction tools.

-Scalable architecture and mobile support will be considered an advantage.
+You are required to use a multitude of frameworks, libraries and other tools for development simplification and acceleration.
+The inherent scalability and mobile devices support are also mandatory.

 # Requirements
 - The front-end presents the interface for a game of tic-tac-toe against the AI (back-end implementation supplied).